teraha-dev/statsfm-to-markdown/README.md

 ## 🤝 Contributing

 Contributions are welcome!
+If you find this action useful, please consider [sponsoring the developer](https://github.com/sponsors/teraha-dev)!

 If you have suggestions for improvements or find a bug, please feel free to:

 1. Open an issue to discuss the change or report the bug.
 2. Fork the repository (`https://github.com/teraha-dev/statsfm-to-markdown/fork`).